Beate Sirota Gordon: Early life, family and education

 Born in Vienna on October 25, 1923, Beate Sirota was the only child of the pianist Leo and Augustine Sirota (née Horenstein), Russians of Jewish descent.
 Leo had emigrated from Russia because of the country's anti-Semitic violence and settled in Austria-Hungary.
 Beate's maternal uncle was the conductor Jascha Horenstein.

 Sirota's family emigrated to Japan in 1929, when Leo Sirota accepted an invitation to become a professor at the Imperial Academy of Music (which became Tokyo University of the Arts).
-Her childhood education was in Tokyo: first at the German School in Tokyo for six years until age twelve, and then at the American School in Japan because her parents determined the German School was "too Nazi".
+Her childhood education was in Tokyo: first at the German School of Tokyo for six years until age twelve, and then at the American School in Japan because her parents determined the German School was "too Nazi".

 In 1939, Beate Sirota left Tokyo for Oakland, California, US, to attend Mills College.
 She was inducted into Phi Beta Kappa society and graduated in 1943 with a bachelor's degree in modern languages.
 She became a naturalized U.S. citizen in January 1945.